bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="1.472169728783902in"} -->

-As SPA's only load the content as required, they can be ideal for businesses and enterprises who need a web app that offers rich user interfaces, speed scalability, & flexibility.
+<p>As SPA's only load the content as required, they can be ideal for
+businesses and enterprises who need a web app that offers rich user interfaces, speed scalability, & flexibility.</p>

-As an aspiring developer, you may feel like there are a lot of new concepts and processes to understand when working with React but you can be sure that you will have an opportunity to get familiar with and use them.
+<p>As an aspiring developer, you may feel like there are a lot of new
+concepts and processes to understand when working with React but you can be sure that you will have an opportunity to get familiar with and use them.</p>

-In this section (09), you will learn about the basics of React by exploring the concepts of the component-based architecture components and the virtual DOM.
+<p>In this section (09), you will learn about the basics of React by
+exploring the concepts of the component-based architecture components and the virtual DOM.</p>

-Let's begin with components.
+<p>Let's begin with components.</p>

-One of the core building blocks of React.
+<p>One of the core building blocks of React.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ w1-s09-c. component-based architecture (31) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->